Why I Chose Whole Foods and GAVE UP Sugar

 Sometimes it begins with something as simple as reading a label, choosing a whole food, or deciding that the cycle ends today.

-If you enjoyed this reflection and would like to go deeper into natural living, faith, and simple rhythms for everyday life, I would love to welcome you into the Pure Joy Circle.
+If this reflection resonated with you, and you would like to explore more around self-care, living more simply, faith, and everyday routines, I would love to welcome you into the Pure Joy Circle.